 A software quality assurance activity where other developers review written code to discover bugs, design issues, coding standard violations, and improve code quality.

-The history of code review dates back to the 1970s, when IBM’s Michael Fagan published a systematic code review methodology called “Fagan Inspection” in 1976, which began to be formally introduced to the software industry.
-Code reviews at that time followed a Formal Inspection approach where multiple developers would gather in a meeting room and review printed code line by line.
-This method was effective but had the disadvantage of requiring significant time and manpower.
+The history of code review dates back to the 1970s, when IBM’s Michael Fagan published a systematic methodology called “Fagan Inspection” in 1976, formally introducing the practice to the software industry.
+Code reviews at that time followed a Formal Inspection approach in which multiple developers gathered in a meeting room and reviewed printed code line by line.
+This method was effective, but it required significant time and manpower.

 In the 2000s, code review methods evolved along with the development of Distributed Version Control Systems (DVCS).
 The emergence of Git in 2005 and GitHub’s introduction of the Pull Request feature in 2008 were revolutionary changes that enabled effective code reviews even in asynchronous and distributed environments.
 Since then, similar features like GitLab’s Merge Request and Bitbucket’s Pull Request have been introduced on other platforms, and PR-based code review has become established as the standard workflow in modern software development.